 Any company or agency is aware that an errant employee can do harm to the reputation of the organization.
 As an example, if you work for the Internal Revenue Service in a position that has nothing to do with reviewing or auditing tax returns, cheating on your taxes can lead to removal quicker than in other agencies that have nothing to do with collecting or reviewing taxes.
 Most readers know this and more or less accept it as a fact of life in government.

 With the advent of e-mail, there are new options for self-expression.
 Some people see the opportunity and take advantage of it.
 Your passions and beliefs may seem unassailable or perhaps you think your sense of humor will be appreciated by others.
 But expressing your passions or sense of humor can be a good way to get in serious trouble or to lose your job.
-(See Think Before Sending E-Mail or check out a few MSPB cases such as this one.)
+(See Think Before Sending E-Mail)

 But here is another twist that, given enough time, will end up getting some readers into hot water.